Empty Space Explorers

 Researching is a tactical move and requires you to think ahead.
 On your next turn, do you want to go full speed ahead, save for a rocket ship or block other players with a black hole?

 When traveling, you need to discover the wonders of the universe and then fly through them with your rocket ship.
-Be aware of black holes, these destroy anything that land on them.
+Be aware of black holes, these destroy anything that lands on them.
 If this happens, you need to buy a new probe or rocket ship!

 If you’re lucky, you could draw a ‘wild card’.
 These cards have all 4 colors, and you decide which color you want to use as you play it.